InterLinked1/phreakscript/phreaknet.1.md

 : Add PhreakScript to path

 **man**
+: Compile and install PhreakScript man page

+**mancached**
-: Install PhreakScript man page
+: Install cached PhreakScript man page (may be outdated)

 **install**
 : Install or upgrade Asterisk.
 This is the primary command provided by PhreakScript.